 “The two leaders apprised the prime minister of widespread perception of the issue.
 While the law of the land should be upheld, it must be seen to have been upheld uniformly for everyone and for all sections of society.
 Justice should not only be done but must also be seen to have been done,” the spokesperson said, quoting the two leaders.

 The memorandum pointed out that the dissenting note of the presiding judge of the Supreme Court bench in Bhullar’s case, on upholding his death sentence, should be taken seriously.

-Referring to Bhullar’s health condition, Sukhbir Badal, quoting doctors, said that the execution could not be carried out in these conditions.
+Referring to Bhullar’s health, Sukhbir Badal, quoting doctors, said the execution could not be carried out in these conditions.

 “The long years spent by Devinder Pal Singh Bhullar in jail and the condition of his health is well known to all.
 Bhullar has been ailing for over two years as per the statement of his doctor,” Sukhbir Badal said.

-Bhullar was given capital punishment for the Sep 10, 1993, blast at the Youth Congress office in Delhi that left nine dead and 17 injured.
-The attack was targeted against then Youth Congress leader M.S.
+Bhullar was given capital punishment for the Sep 10, 1993, blast at the Indian Youth Congress office in Delhi that left nine dead and 17 injured.
+The attack targeted then Youth Congress leader M.S.
 Bitta.